armory/knowledge-base/README.md

 # READ THIS

+**IMPORTANT**: This repo is archived.
+The knowledge base now lives in SalesForce.

 There are default examples of both video and document in the repo called [video_default.md](https://github.com/armory/knowledge-base/blob/master/_posts/video_default.md) and [document_default.md](https://github.com/armory/knowledge-base/blob/master/_posts/document_default.md)

 ## Features

-* Tutorials organized by category
+- Tutorials organized by category
-* Two types of tutorials - text and video
+- Two types of tutorials - text and video
-* Ability to have a "tutorial series"
+- Ability to have a "tutorial series"
-* FAQ section
+- FAQ section
-* Disqus comments
+- Disqus comments
-* Sticky sidebar for main headings in tutorials
+- Sticky sidebar for main headings in tutorials
-* RSS/Atom feed
+- RSS/Atom feed
-* SEO tags
+- SEO tags
-* Google Analytics
+- Google Analytics

 ## Setup